shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ## Finish up

 Once your new Universal App is working as expected, you can safely migrate all domains from the Old App to the new Universal App.
 Mind that you also keep the same root path, when doing so.

+The general approach is:

+* Change the [domain routing](domains#toc-routing-options) from the old App's hostname to the new App's hostname
+* Delete the domain from the old App
+* Add the domain to the new App
+* Rinse and repeat for all domains